UK-Export-Finance/dtfs2/trade-finance-manager-api/README.md

 In the future, BSS will be redesigned to align with the GEF data structure, creating a shared, generic structure.
 TFM will then be refactored to query and render data based on this generic structure, rather than the BSS structure.
 The submission mapping is a step towards this alignment.

 ---

-This documentation provides an in-depth understanding of the Trade Finance Manager API (TFM API), its functionalities, data structure, and future considerations for handling different product types and data.